The H-2A Surety Bond for Farm Labor Contractors is required by the United States Department of Labor, Wage and Hour Division.

 The FLC must be issued an Farm Labor Contractor Certificate of Registration prior to starting any farm labor contracting activity.
 To obtain the Certificate of Registration, an H-2A Surety Bond will need to be provided.

-The term of the H-2A surety bond must cover the term of the work contract period listed on the H-2A Application.
+The term of the H-2A surety bond must cover the term of the work contract period listed on the H-2A Application + 2 years.
+A copy of the accepted job offer (ETA form 790) will be required as part of the underwriting process.

 The bond is to protect the H-2A workers from unscrupulous FLCs.
 This is not insurance.
 If there is a claim placed on your bond and you are found at fault, the surety company will pay out.
 However, unlike insurance, the applicant will have to pay the surety company back.